glolichen/lilotafs/README.md

 ### 6.1.
 Torture Basics

 The file system is subjected to a series of random write: random data of random length is written to a random file.
 At the start, we choose a number of random file names, and subsequent `write` calls will choose a file from this name to write to.
-Simulteneously, the correct value of each file is maintained in memory.
+At the same time, the correct value of each file is maintained in memory.
 The file system is inspected periodically with `read` calls, and the contents of the file system is compared with the correct value stored in memory.
 If the file system runs out of spaced, a reboot is simulated by unmounting and remounting the file system, during which wear leveling will take place, hopefully reclaiming enough space to proceed with the torture test.

 ### 6.2.
 Crash Injection